nickgamb/ais-demo/README.md

 - Demo JWS HS256 is for illustration; for production use JWS/VC/SD‑JWT with proper key mgmt/rotation.
 - IBE signatures include freshness (nonce/expiry).
 Do not reuse nonces; keep expiry short.
 - The guard enforces alignment threshold, risk budgets, and compatibility checks before any tool call.

 ---

-## Limitations
-- Alignment verifier is deterministic and heuristic (semantic‑entailment‑v1).
-It uses keyword entailment and basic risk signals; replace or extend with a formal verifier as needed.
-- Audit is in-memory/SSE (no persistence).

----